 St George's College offers a two-year programme in preparation for the CXC Exams.
-The curriculum consists of a core component, a stream component and an elective subject.
+The curriculum consists of a core component, and elective subjects.
 Students are allowed to pursue a maximum of nine (9) subjects.

 All subjects are geared towards the CSEC examinations.